nrwl/nx/docs/angular/api-web/builders/package.md

-# bundle
+# package

-Bundle a library
+Package a library

 Builder properties can be configured in angular.json when defining the builder, or when invoking it.